Every organization has finite resources at its disposal, particularly when it comes to finances.

 Business cases can be a comprehensive analysis or a simple, informal presentation.
 In the following section, we’ll detail the elements of a more highly structured document.

-A business case identifies the reason for initiating a project or initiative, including its value and benefit.
+A business case identifies the reason for initiating a project or initiative, including its value, benefit, and the business problem it’s designed to solve.
 It’s designed to ensure that resources are prioritized for the operations and projects that most directly impact the corporation’s greatest priorities.

 During this prioritization process, the key element is recognizing the projects that deliver the agreed-upon benefits.